Discover Ogunquit

 Looking to dive deeper?
 Click on any of the categories below to explore more about Ogunquit’s beach, Perkins Cove, Marginal Way, downtown, nightlife, art, and LGBTQ+ community.

 Known for its pristine beaches, Ogunquit provides visitors with the most accessible and stunning beach in Southern Maine.
-From Main Beach to Footbridge to North Beach, there are three miles of white sand and Atlantic waters where visitors love to walk, sunbathe, swim, surf, play pickleball, do yoga, and enjoy life.
+From Main Beach to Footbridge to North Beach, there are three miles of white sand and Atlantic waters where visitors love to walk, sunbathe, swim, surf, fly kites, do yoga, and enjoy life.

 TripAdvisor’s Travelers Choice/Best of the Best has awarded Ogunquit as having one of the top 25 beaches in the U.S. for the past four years!